-NORC at the University of Chicago is seeking a Research Assistant to join the Health Care Programs Research Department.
-The Health Care Programs Research team conducts work on a variety of health policy topics including patient safety, health information technology, access to health care and the uninsured, health care expenditures, and Medicare and Medicaid programs.
-This position includes work on the Medicare Current Beneficiary Survey (MCBS), a nationwide health survey project funded by the Center for Medicare and Medicaid Services (CMS).
+NORC at the University of Chicago is seeking a Research Assistant to join the Health Care Research Department.
+The Health Care Research team conducts work on a variety of health policy topics including patient safety, health information technology, access to health care and the uninsured, health care expenditures, the Medicare program, and public health and emergency preparedness.

 NORC’s expertise and ongoing work in health care delivery and financing — including access to insurance, payment and delivery-system reform, benefit design, and quality measurement — advance stakeholders’ understanding of policies and programs, facilitate implementation, and contribute to important improvements in cost and quality.

 NORC’s expert staff has extensive knowledge of all aspects of health care delivery, from private marketplaces and employer-sponsored insurance to Medicare and Medicaid; from large health care systems to small clinics; and from the needs of children to those of older adults, people with disabilities, and ethnic and racial minorities.
 Our expert team includes social scientists that acquire, collect, and analyze data from health care organizations and patients; evaluators; health services researchers; health-policy analysts; and professionals with first-hand experience running and supporting health care programs.

 - Provide general research support related to health policy research

 - Conduct literature reviews, statistical analysis of primary and secondary data and prepares memos, tables, and graphs based on findings under supervision of experienced professionals.

 - Take notes at meetings and prepare initial draft of minutes.
 Take notes at telephone/in-person interviews.

 - Develop project materials, such as report outlines, visual exhibits for reports, and serving as an editor for deliverables.